 The administration and teaching staff believe that you have a significant responsibility in the area of honesty and integrity regarding all schoolwork.
 Academic integrity means representing oneself and one's work honestly.
-Misrepresentation is cheating since it means a student is claiming credit for another's ideas or work and is, thereby, trying to receive a grade not actually earned.
+Misrepresentation means a student is claiming credit for another's ideas or work and is, thereby, trying to receive a grade not actually earned.

 Cheating includes using materials, books, notes, and/or internet resources when not authorized by the teacher.
 Cheating is also copying another person's work, allowing another student to copy his/her work, plagiarizing from the work of others, and using someone else's work or ideas without giving the other person credit.
-Being involved in cheating is as serious as cheating itself.
-Therefore, consequences for both are listed.
+Being an accessory to cheating is as serious as cheating itself.

 Dishonesty, whether in tests or daily work, needs no repetition to be considered a serious offense.
-Because of the aforementioned beliefs, students caught cheating will face the following consequences:
+Students caught cheating will face discipline that may result in repeating assignments, repeating an entire class, up to and including suspension from school.